top of page

 A collection of the Eurasianist equivalent of “motivational quotes.”

+Another Eurasianist thinker was the son of famed poet Anna Akhmatova, Lev Gumilyov.
+A geographer by trade, his work centered on the notion of “ethnogenesis,” or the evolution of ethnic groups.
 As it relates to the Russian case, he believed that Russians were a “super-ethnos.”
 As Russian power expanded a “clash” with the Catholic West, who he felt was a threat to ethnic Russianness, would be inevitable.

 The philosophy morphed over time but continued to fancy itself a “scientific” endeavor devoted to approaching Russian identity and interests “methodically.”
 Eurasianists today include the likes of bombastic former professor and head of the Eurasian Party Alexander Dugin.